 And there’s good reason.
 The southern part of Spain is nothing like the north, and Seville is nothing like Barcelona and Madrid.
 The Moorish influence can be seen in the architecture, language and food, and it makes Andalucía and Seville into a colourful dream filled with palaces and oranges!

 We visited Seville on a 2-week roadtrip through Andalucía.
 My husband lived here for a while studying Spanish, so we visited some of his old friends.
 So we sat in the hot evenings on a beautiful square with tapas and cava and beer – and I didn’t understand a word anybody was saying… But my husband was happy, and the city is beautiful.

-Seville is known as the frying pan of Spain, so be careful when it’s hot!
+Seville is known as the frying pan of Spain, so be careful during summertime, when it’s hot!
 You’ll see lots of rolled down blinds, but also cloth going from to roof across the narrow streets to create shade.

 There’s a lot to see in Seville, so deep into history and discover the past (you can read more on the past further down).
-3 sights are World Heritage listed: Cathedral, Alcázar and Archivo de Indias in Seville.
-But remember to take a break in between and drink a glass of beer.
+3 sights are UNESCO World Heritage listed: the Cathedral, Alcázar and Archivo de Indias in Seville.
+But remember to take a break in between sights and drink a glass of beer.

 CATHEDRAL OF SEVILLE

 One of the main sights are the Cathedral.
 It’s a UNESCO World Heritages site, the biggest cathedral in Spain and the third largest in the world!
 Now bigger isn’t always better, but it’s impressive.
 The Cathedral is blend of Gothic and Renaissance, which you can see in the decorations.
 Just like in Cordoba, it was also a mosque once, but you can only see the minaret now.
 This is the Giralda Tower now (more further down).